dawidraszka/compose-permission-handler/README.md

 ```

 ### Final note
-Shoutout to [@tomczyn](https://github.com/tomczyn) and his [article](https://easycontext.io/automatic-app-versioning-the-easy-way/) about app versioning which helped me setting up versioning for this library!
+Shout out to [@tomczyn](https://github.com/tomczyn) and his [article](https://easycontext.io/automatic-app-versioning-the-easy-way/) about app versioning which helped me setting up versioning for this library!